10 Tips for Dealing with Morning Sickness

 - Boost your intake of vitamin B6.
 Some studies have shown that taking 50 mg of vitamin B6 daily helps with pregnancy-induced nausea.
 Check how much vitamin B6 is in your pregnancy multivitamin and talk to your health care provider before adding any supplements to your diet.

 It may also be useful for you to track your morning sickness in a diary.
-Tuning yourself in to when that nauseous feeling is worst and when it gets better can help you find times in the day when it’s easiest to eat and drink.
+Learning when that nauseous feeling is worst and when it gets better can help you find times in the day when it’s easiest to eat and drink.
 Talking to a friend who has been through it may also help ease that morning sickness misery.

-If your morning sickness is so severe that you are constantly vomiting and can’t keep anything down, consult your health care provider about the possibility of having hyperemesis gravidarum, which may require medical treatment.
+If your morning sickness is so severe that you are constantly vomiting and can’t keep anything down, consult your health care provider about the possibility that you have hyperemesis gravidarum, which may require medical treatment.

 - American Pregnancy Association.
 Morning Sickness Relief: Treatment & Supplements.
 Available at http://americanpregnancy.org/pregnancy-health/morning-sickness-relief/.